Need a Ride?

 As a provider of public transportation whose employees have

-extensive daily contact with the public, THE Bus recognizes its
+extensive daily contact with the public, THE Bus recognizes

-specialized, and coordinated transportation services in Hernando
+and coordinated transportation services in Hernando County.

-Title VI of the Civil Rights Act of 1964 prohibits discrimination on
+Title VI of the Civil Rights Act of 1964 prohibits discrimination

-activities receiving Federal financial assistance.
+and activities receiving Federal financial assistance.
 Specifically,

-Title VI provides that "no person in the United States shall, on the
+Title VI provides that "no person in the United States shall,

-discrimination under any program or activity receiving Federal
+to discrimination under any program or activity receiving Federal

 financial assistance."
 (42 U.S.C.
 Section 2000d).